UQUAL

 Cost Comparison

 Buyers must evaluate both immediate and long-term expenses.
 FHA loans feature lower upfront costs but higher ongoing expenses, while conventional loans may require larger initial down payments but offer flexibility in removing insurance costs.
+If either option results in a denial, see our guide on steps to recover if your mortgage application is denied.

 Ready to Start Your Homeownership Journey?